An instrument for measuring the rise and fall of rivers.

 An extension of geometry conceived as taking time into account as the fourth dimension; the geometry of space-time: Geochronometry uses faultless calculations of geologic time, as through isotopic-radioactive decay or radioactive elements or minerals.

-1. Pertaining to, or according to the rules or principles of, geometry.
+Pertaining to, or according to the rules or principles of, geometry: Little Susan drew a cat with geometrical

-3. In nuclear medicine, any of the various arrangements between a radioactive source and a detector that affects the accuracy of counting or measurement.
+2. In nuclear medicine, any of the various arrangements between a radioactive source and a detector that affects the accuracy of counting or measurement: Counting geometry is a branch of algebraic geometry which deals with assessing the number of clarifications to geometric problems.

 1. The direct or indirect measurement or approximation of the temperatures at which geologic processes take place or have taken place.